glotzerlab/signac/doc/indexing.rst

     docs = [doc for doc in index if doc['statepoint']['a'] == 42]

 This is a very viable approach as long as the index is not too large and the search queries are relatively simple.
-An alternative way to manage an index is to use an index :py:class:`.Collection`.
+An alternative way to manage an index is to use a :py:class:`.Collection`.
-For example, to execute the same search operation from above, we would execute:
+For example, to execute the same search operation from above, we could use the :py:meth:`~.Collection.find` method:

 .. code-block:: python